Mens rea: Model Penal Code

 Because the landscape of criminal law varied from state to state, the American Law Institute (which issues "restatements" of American legal jurisprudence) declined to issue a restatement of criminal law in favor of a "model" code for states to issue new, standardized criminal law.
 This Model Penal Code ("MPC") was completed in 1962, and received praise from legal scholars for its reformulation of criminal law.
 Although not all states follow the criminal law as constructed within the MPC, over 34 states had adopted part or substantially all of the MPC as law by 1983.
-The federal government has not adopted the MPC, although it has attempted to do so for many decades.
+Congress has not adopted the MPC, although it has attempted to do so for many decades.

 The formulation of mens rea set forth in the Model Penal Code has been highly influential throughout the United States in clarifying the discussion of the different modes of culpability since its publication.
 The following levels of mens rea are found in the MPC §2.02(2), and are considered by the United States Supreme Court to be the four states of mind that give rise to criminal liability: